BradWebb101/portfolio_website/readme.md

-# Please note i am currently actuvley updating this repository, Readme is out of date will update shortly.
+# Please note i am currently activley updating this repository, Readme is out of date will update shortly.

 # Personal Project Portfolio